 44. The names of winning teams, pairs and individuals shall be engraved on trophies at the cost and direction of the Association and the trophies shall be presented at the venues of singles and pairs competition finals, or at a suitable venue in the case of league and team competitions after the end of season accounts have been settled.
 All trophies, after presentation, must remain at the premises of the winners' club until collection by the Trophies Secretary or his deputy for the following year, unless special dispensation is given by the Trophies Secretary in certain cases.
 Trophies must be maintained in a clean and serviceable state; clubs or individuals will be invoiced if any trophy has to be cleaned or repaired professionally.
 All trophies held by the Association are perpetual and cannot be won outright but, if any trophy be won by the same person/s for three successive years, a miniature replica shall be awarded to the winning person/s.
 Individual and pairs for snooker competition winners and individual billiard winners will receive a memento in the form of a trophy selected by the Executive Committee.

-45. "Wall of Shame" - If you miss two (2) Competitions in that season, you are disqualified from entering the same competition(s) the following season.
+45. "Wall of Shame" - If a player fails to play ONE competition match without informaing his/her opponnent, then that player will be disqualified from entering the same competition(s) the following season.

 47. INDIVIDUAL CHAMPIONSHIP.
 All matches are played off scratch with early rounds decided by games of 350-up, semi-finals 500-up and final 600-up.
 The Executive Committee will decide seeding.
 For all Scratch Singles in Snooker and Billiards that two seeds to be nominated and for the draw to be made right through to the final.
 Each match will be drawn to determin who is home and away players.